sphinx-doc/sphinx/Doc-3k/library/functions.rst

 .. function:: set([iterable])

-   Return a set whose elements are taken from *iterable*.
-The elements must be immutable.
-To represent sets of sets, the inner sets should be :class:`frozenset` objects.
-If *iterable* is not specified, returns a new empty set, ``set([])``.
+   :noindex:

+   Return a new set, optionally with elements are taken from *iterable*.
    The set type is described in :ref:`types-set`.

    For other containers see the built in :class:`dict`, :class:`list`, and :class:`tuple` classes, and the :mod:`collections` module.

    .. versionadded:: 2.4